clementschris/weather-app/README.md

 >> The link to view this is hosted at: https://clementschris.github.io/weather-app/

+>> weather-app is a modern weather website using API to search your cities and countries for a 5-day weather forecast.

->> Thanks for checking on my code!
-This is an unfinished project so please check back soon to view the finished app!
+>> Thanks for checking on my project!
+This was made following a tutorial by Vertex Academy on Udemy and built by Chris Clements.